terra-money/validator-profiles/validators/terravaloper1ygwhuksjq3nymd9n8kmceaxd3vxv97u7ja33aj/README.md

 ## Our Architecture

+We run a validator and multiple sentry nodes in different continents.
+Not only for Terra, but for more than 16 other blockchains.

 - 99.999% Network SLA (250+ Gb/second of Tier-1 bandwidth from several providers and hundreds of network peers)
 - Power Redundancy: N+1 (100% Power Uptime SLA, with Caterpillar Diesel Generators and UPS battery backups)
 - Cooling Redundancy: N+1